1 / 10

 "Citroen's 'Advanced Comfort' mission statement extends to its interior.
 That means you get wide, spongey seats that you sink into, while top-spec cars get extra thick memory foam-like padding that's very supportive."

-The standard seats are comfortable, but have little in the way of side support.
+The standard seats in the Citroen C3 are comfortable, but have little in the way of side support.
 You'll find yourself almost sliding out of them in tighter corners, and holding the steering wheel to keep you in place instead.

 They're also mounted higher up than on most superminis, and combined with the low window line and dash give you a pretty good view out of the road ahead.
 The driver gets backrest and height adjustment, but not lumbar support - you can spec it on any version at extra cost - annoying if you start to get backache after longer stints.

-The front passenger is not so lucky, with the seat mounted very high and no way to lower it further.
+The front passenger is not so lucky in the Citroen C3, with the seat mounted very high and no way to lower it further.
 It feels like being in a highchair and it's not the only ergonomic issue.
 The pedals are very close together, and the gap between the clutch and transmission tunnel bulkhead is just too narrow to get a large shoe through.

 Handling and ride quality: What is the Citroen C3 like to drive?